 Crofton Pumping Station, Crofton, MARLBOROUGH, SN8 3DW

 The oldest working beam engine in the world still in its original building and still doing its original job, the Boulton and Watt 1812, can be found in this rural spot.
 Its companion is a Harvey's of Hayle of 1845.
 Both are steam driven, from a hand-stoked, coal-fired boiler, and pump water into the summit level of the Kennet and Avon Canal with a lift of 40ft.
+Ideal location for exploring the canal with a cafe serving hand baked cakes.

 Tel: 01672 870300